Home Telephone Location New Telephone Numbers

 The concept of the Mourne Mountains Gateway Project has evolved for almost 20 years, stretching back to the Newcastle Tourism Development Strategy and Action Plan in 2004 and South East Coast Masterplan for DSD in 2013.

-A Strategic Outline Case and Outline Business Case for the project, developed from 2017 in consultation with key stakeholders including Tourism NI, National Trust and the Mournes Heritage Trust, identified the Thomas Quarry site as the preferred option for the Visitor Centre location.
+A Strategic Outline Case and Outline Business Case for the project, developed from 2017 involved consultation with key stakeholders and identified the Thomas Quarry site as the preferred option for the Visitor Centre location.

 Outline Business Case approval was secured following consideration by Tourism NI, Department for Economy and Department of Finance in 2022.